-- We now support our distributors with eight regional sales managers (including one open position), one commercial research & technical services veterinarian and one director of marketing, reporting to our vice president of sales and marketing. - Expanded sales force communicating the valueproposition of the First Defense® product line directly to end-users while multiplying their efforts through distribution partners. - Growth is being generated in multiple market segments: beef, calf ranch, dairy, vet clinics and fleet stores. - We are initiating a process to achieve regulatory approvals for First Defense® in selected international territories.
+- We now support our distributors with eight regional sales managers, one commercial leader of stakeholder engagement, one commercial research & technical services veterinarian and one director of marketing, reporting to our vice president of sales and marketing. - Expanded sales force communicating the valueproposition of the First Defense® product line directly to end-users while multiplying their efforts through distribution partners. - Growth is being generated in multiple market segments: beef, calf ranch, dairy, vet clinics and fleet stores. - We are initiating a process to achieve regulatory approvals for First Defense® in selected international territories.